Matsuzaka Generation: Origin

-Although the year 1998 is often associated with Matsuzaka's stellar performance as the ace pitcher for Yokohama Senior High School in the 80th National High School Baseball Championship, it was also the final year of high school for many current NPB players.
+Although the year 1998 is often associated with Matsuzaka's stellar performance as the ace pitcher for Yokohama Senior High School in the 80th National High School Baseball Championship, it was also the final year of high school for many players who would go on to play in the NPB.
 Some went on to the pros immediately after high school, while others did so after playing in college or the industrial leagues.

 The media coined the term "Matsuzaka Generation" to describe those born between 2 April 1980 and 1 April 1981 for a number of reasons; namely, that an exceedingly high number of players who played in the 80th National High School Baseball Tournament succeeded at the professional level; that many who went on to play at some of the highest levels of Japanese college baseball like the Tokyo Big6 and Tohto University leagues became ace pitchers for their teams as freshmen and sophomores; and that many prominent Japanese athletes as well as celebrities were born during this span as well.
 (It can also be said, in turn, that Matsuzaka was able to enjoy an exceptional career in the pros despite being surrounded by such a concentration of talent.)
-The name is thus not accredited to any particular team or organization and is said to have occurred naturally.
+The name is thus not attributed to any particular team or organization and is said to have occurred naturally.

-While other age groups seen to consist of many talented players have since been given similar names—those born between 2 April 1988 and 1 April 1989 are sometimes referred to as the Handkerchief Generation (ハンカチ世代, Hankachi Sedai) or Saito Generation (斎藤世代, Saitō Sedai) in reference to Waseda University pitcher Yuki Saito or, alternatively, the Tanaka Generation (田中世代, Tanaka Sedai) in reference to New York Yankees pitcher Masahiro Tanaka—Matsuzaka's age group was the first to be given the name "世代", meaning "Generation".
-No single age group has produced players who have as yet collectively succeeded at the professional level to the extent to which Matsuzaka's has.
+While other age groups seen to consist of many talented players have since been given similar names—those born between 2 April 1988 and 1 April 1989 are sometimes referred to as the Handkerchief Generation (ハンカチ世代, Hankachi Sedai) or Saito Generation (斎藤世代, Saitō Sedai) in reference to Waseda University pitcher Yuki Saito or, alternatively, the Tanaka Generation (田中世代, Tanaka Sedai) in reference to New York Yankees pitcher Masahiro Tanaka—Matsuzaka's age group was the first to be given the name "世代", meaning "generation".
+No single age group has produced players who have collectively succeeded at the professional level to the extent Matsuzaka's has.